Powersports & Power Equipment Technology

 Corequisites: MSE 143 – Small Engines Theory

-MSE 143 – Small Engines Theory
+MOT 121 – Small Engines Theory

-Basic two- and four-stroke engine theory, design and construction.
-All basic systems are studied, as well as troubleshooting, failure analysis and repair procedures.
-Service literature, warranties and engine identification are covered.
+Basic two- and four-stroke engine theory, design, and construction.
+All basic systems are studied, as well as troubleshooting, failure analysis, and repair procedures.
+Service literature, warranties, and engine identification are covered.

-MSE 146 – Small Engines Laboratory
+MOT 122 – Small Engines Lab

-Complete disassembly and reassembly of modern engines, troubleshooting, failure analysis and proper repair techniques.
+Complete disassembly and reassembly of modern engines, troubleshooting, failure analysis, and proper repair techniques.
 Hands-on testing and inspection of engine systems.

-Prerequisites: MSE 143 – Small Engines Theory
+Prerequisite: MOT 121 – Small Engines Theory

 WEL 334 – Trade & Industry Welding